amahabal/PySeqsee/docs/new_app/first_codelet.rst

         workspace = controller.workspace
         if (all(x.magnitude % 2 == 1 for x in workspace.left_items) and
             all(x.magnitude % 2 == 0 for x in workspace.right_items)):
-          print("This is an odd/even split")
+          controller.ui.DisplayMessage("This is an odd/even split")
         else:
-          print("I have no idea what this sequence is")
+          controller.ui.DisplayMessage("I have no idea what this sequence is")

 Getting the codelet to run
 ------------------------------